 There is access to a county parking lot off of South Washington Street next to the RTA Building.
 Park only in spots painted yellow.
 DO NOT park in spots painted green.
 There is also a city parking lot on South Washington Street, across the street from the Seneca County Justice Center, where there are limited spots around the perimeter of the lot.

 To maintain proper security, all persons entering the Seneca County Justice Center will be subject to search and screening.
 You will pass through a metal detector upon entering the building.
+Any bags/purses will pass through an x-ray machine.
 Please leave all pocket knives, box cutters, tools, etc. at home, as you will not be able to enter the Justice Center or leave any of those items with security.